Ronald Koeman: Valencia

 On 31 October 2007, Koeman agreed to be the new coach of Valencia after the sacking of Quique Sánchez Flores, starting on 5 November 2007.
 With Valencia, he won the 2007–08 Copa del Rey, a tournament he previously won as a player with Barcelona.
 This was Valencia's first Copa del Rey since 1999.
 The remainder of his tenure at Valencia would prove disappointing: the team would slump to 15th in the league, only two points above the relegation zone, as well as finishing bottom of their Champions League group.
 A 1–5 defeat by Athletic Bilbao would prove the final straw for Koeman's time with Valencia.
 He was sacked the following day, on 21 April 2008.

 AZ Alkmaar

-Koeman was appointed manager of AZ Alkmaar on 18 May 2009, after Louis van Gaal, who won the 2008–09 Eredivisie with Alkmaar, joined Bayern Munich.
+Koeman was appointed manager of AZ on 18 May 2009, after Louis van Gaal, who won the 2008–09 Eredivisie with Alkmaar, joined Bayern Munich.
 On 5 December 2009, Alkmaar announced that Koeman no longer was in charge of the club, after losing 7 of the first 16 games in the Dutch competition.